tapis-project/python-sdk/tapy/dyna/sketch.md

 to resolve the `tenant_id` from the `base_url` passed to the constructor.

 In Tapis v3, you don't pass your password directly to each API; instead, you provide an access token.
-We use the `testuser1` credentials to get an access token; technically this is part of the `oauth2` API, but we can use the `get_tokens()` convenience method:
+We use the `testuser1` credentials to get an access token; technically this is part of the `authenticator` API, but we can use the `get_tokens()` convenience method:

 ```
 t.get_tokens()
 ```
-At this point we have an access token, which returned to the `get_tokens()` method and stored on the Tapis client, `t`.
-We can inspect the access token by simply printing it out:
+At this point we have an access token, which was returned by the `get_tokens()` method and stored on the Tapis client, `t`.
+We can inspect the access token by simply displaying it:

 ```
 type(t.access_token)